 That’s what I had to do to start and finish writing my first book.
 I killed every one of my excuses, which were disguised as obstacles.
 I found a way around them, eliminated habits that were holding me back, and got focused on writing my book.

-I changed everything about the way I approached my book project.
+I changed everything about the way I approached my writing.

-Instead of writing sometimes, I started writing every day.
+Instead of writing sometimes, I wrote every day.

 Instead of waiting for inspiration, I followed my outline and wrote (even if I felt uninspired).